-Plantar fasciitis is a disorder resulting in pain in the heel and bottom surface of the foot.
-Plantar fasciitis is one of the most common causes of heel pain and has been found to occur in approximately 10 % of people at some point during their life.
+Plantar fasciitis is characterized by stabbing pain and inflammation in the heel upon first standing in the morning.
+Plantar fasciitis is one of the most common causes of heel pain and it is estimated that approximately 10 % of the population will experience plantar fascia pain at some point during their life.

 - Excessive running

 - Flat feet

 - Tightness in the Achilles tendon and weakness in the calf muscles

 Some signs and symptoms associated with plantar fasciitis are as follows:

 - Sharp pain in the heel of the foot